 The top 5 IT infrastructure management challenges & solutions:

-IT managers working with an enterprise network have a massive variety of equipment to work with to make their networks function efficiently.
-This equipment might include, but is not limited to:
+IT managers working with an enterprise network have a massive variety of equipment and software to work with to make their networks function efficiently.
+These solutions often include, but are not limited to,

 - Servers, switches, and routers